 Financial aid should be looked into immediately to see what is available to you.
 For semester and summer programs we will supply a budget sheet to you and assist you with getting an estimate of the costs involved.
-This form should be signed by the Study Abroad Coordinator and then taken to the financial aid office.
+This form should be signed by the Education Abroad Coordinator and then taken to the financial aid office.
 The financial aid office will have the faculty short term program budgets available for consideration.

 If you have not yet applied for financial aid, we would recommend you mark on the form that you will be studying abroad that academic year.
 Most costs may be covered by financial aid, but we encourage everyone to apply for outside scholarships.
 Below are links to organizations that supply scholarships to students who want to study away – we also forward information to you as we become aware of new opportunities.

 Ferris offers a wide variety of scholarship opportunities to its students.To access the full list of opportunities and to submit your application, use either of the two links below as appropriate.

 Admitted Students: If you are an admitted student (you have a MyFSU user name and password) please follow these instructions to submit your applications: Log in to MyFSU > Student tab > Financial Aid quick link > select MyScholarships" in the Scholarship portlet.

 Barbara Chapman International Scholarship

 This scholarship is available to students who have been accepted into a faculty short term or semester Ferris international program.
 Requirements and details can be found on the application form, which is also available at the Education Abroad Office in IRC 134.

 All students from JCMU consortium members receive the JCMU scholarship.
 Amounts vary according to time of participation.
 See the additional scholarship resources on the JCMU website specifically for Japanese studies.

 American Institute for Foreign Studies (AIFS)